sosson97/CITD4_exercise_correction_pad/docs/weekly_goals.md

 ## 10: 11.05 - 11.12
 ### TO DO
-- [ ] Improve the precision of min-max feedback system
+- [ ] Improve the precision of min-max feedback system(Cont.)
-- [ ] Design and order hardware frame
+- [ ] Make HW frame using 3D printer
-- [ ] Devise an algorithm for detecting elbow flare
+- [ ] Add more detection algorithms by resolving addressed issues